salvatorespoto/gLTFViewer/README.md

 The viewer is also able to edit the vertex, geometry and fragment shaders on the fly, to see how the shader code affects the model.

 glTF Viewer is an ongoing project actually under development.
+Check out the [project roadmap](https://github.com/salvatorespoto/GLTFViewer/projects/1)

 ### Current supported features are: